 The final state of a high energy hadronic collision is inherently extremely complicated.
-Hundreds or even thousands of particles will be recorded by detectors at the Large Hadron Collider (LHC), making the task of reconstructing the original (simpler) hard event very difficult.
+Hundreds or even thousand of light hadrons and leptons can be recorded by modern detectors, making the task of reconstructing the original (simpler) hard event very difficult.
 This large number of particles is the product of a number of branchings and decays which follow the initial production of a handful of partons.
 Usually only a limited number of stages of this production process can be meaningfully described in quantitative terms, for instance by perturbation theory in QCD.
 This is why, in order to compare theory and data, the latter must first be simplified down to the level described by the theory.

-Jet clustering algorithms offer precisely this possibility of creating calculable observables from many final-state particles.
+Jet definitions offer precisely this possibility of creating calculable observables from many final-state particles.
 This is done by clustering them into jets via a well specified algorithm, which usually contains one or more parameters, the most important of them being a "radius" R which controls the extension of the jet in the rapidity-azimuth plane.
 One can also choose a recombination scheme, which controls how partons' (or jets') four-momenta are combined.
-The choice of a jet algorithm, its parameters and the recombination scheme is called a jet definition [1], and must be specified in full (together with the initial particles sample) in order for the process to be fully reproducible and the final jets to be the same.
+The combination of a jet algorithm, its parameters and the recombination scheme is called a jet definition [1], and must be specified in full (together with the initial particles sample) in order for the process to be fully reproducible and the final jets to be the same.